Skip to main content

 Material and Shape Dependence of Resistance

 The resistance of an object depends on its shape and the material of which it is composed.
 The cylindrical resistor in Figure 1 is easy to analyze, and, by so doing, we can gain insight into the resistance of more complicated shapes.
-As you might expect, the cylinder’s electric resistance \(R\) is directly proportional to its length \(L\), similar to the resistance of a pipe to fluid flow.
+As you might expect, the cylinder’s electric resistance R is directly proportional to its length L, similar to the resistance of a pipe to fluid flow.
 The longer the cylinder, the more collisions charges will make with its atoms.
 The greater the diameter of the cylinder, the more current it can carry (again similar to the flow of fluid through a pipe).
-In fact, \(R\) is inversely proportional to the cylinder’s cross-sectional area \(A\).
+In fact, R is inversely proportional to the cylinder’s cross-sectional area A.

 A cylindrical conductor of length L and cross section A is shown.
 The resistivity of the cylindrical section is represented as rho.
 The resistance of this cross section R is equal to rho L divided by A. The section of length L of cylindrical conductor is shown equivalent to a resistor represented by symbol R.

-For a given shape, the resistance depends on the material of which the object is composed.
-Different materials offer different resistance to the flow of charge.
-We define the resistivity \(\rho\) of a substance so that the resistance \(R\) of an object is directly proportional to \(\rho\).
-Resistivity \(\rho\) is an intrinsic property of a material, independent of its shape or size.
-The resistance \(R\) of a uniform cylinder of length \(L\), of cross-sectional area \(A\), and made of a material with resistivity \(\rho\), is \[R = \frac{\rho L}{A}. \label{20.4.1}\] The table below gives representative values of \(\rho\).
+The table below gives representative values of ρ.
 The materials listed in the table are separated into categories of conductors, semiconductors, and insulators, based on broad groupings of resistivities.
 Conductors have the smallest resistivities, and insulators have the largest; semiconductors have intermediate resistivities.
 Conductors have varying but large free charge densities, whereas most charges in insulators are bound to atoms and are not free to move.
 Semiconductors are intermediate, having far fewer free charges than conductors, but having properties that make the number of free charges depend strongly on the type and amount of impurities in the semiconductor.
 These unique properties of semiconductors are put to use in modern electronics, as will be explored in later chapters.

-Table \(\PageIndex{1}\) gives representative values of ρ.
+Table 8.4.1 gives representative values of ρ.
 The materials listed in the table are separated into categories of conductors, semiconductors, and insulators, based on broad groupings of resistivities.
 Conductors have the smallest resistivities, and insulators have the largest; semiconductors have intermediate resistivities.
 Conductors have varying but large free charge densities, whereas most charges in insulators are bound to atoms and are not free to move.
 Semiconductors are intermediate, having far fewer free charges than conductors, but having properties that make the number of free charges depend strongly on the type and amount of impurities in the semiconductor.
 These unique properties of semiconductors are put to use in modern electronics, as will be explored in later chapters.

-Table \(\PageIndex{1}\): Resistivities ρ of Various materials at 20ºC
+Table 8.4.1: Resistivities ρ of Various materials at 20ºC

 Material Resistivity ρ ( Ω⋅m )